HandsOnOpenCL/Exercises-Solutions/Exercises/Exercise01/README.md

 Procedure
 ---------
-* Take the program we provide (`DeviceInfo`), inspect it in the editor of your choice, build and run the it on your system.
+* Take the program we provide (`DeviceInfo`), inspect it in the editor of your choice, build the program and run it.

 Expected output
 ---------------